-Pocket door handles come in 2 styles; both are flush mounted.
+Pocket door handles come in two styles, and both are flush-mounted.
 The first is called a concealed handle or pull, because it allows you to open the door with a latch that flips up when pushed.
 The second type of pocket door handle is a flash poll, which is embedded in the door and provides a recess for you to use to slide the door.

 The first step is to determine what type of pocket door handle or pull you have.
 Take careful and accurate measurements of the door and hardware so that you can buy or order the proper replacement.
 Usually, it is just as easy to replace the entire door pull as it is to repair or replace a single part.